 If you’re looking for a great road bike stop by our Mt.
 Kisco bike shop.
 We have bikes to fit any cyclist.
 From the Tour de France to a recreational Sunday ride, our road bikes span the complete spectrum – covering every rider, style, and performance need.
-We even sell gravel road bikes that have become increasingly more popular among cyclists.
-Road bikes have a lightweight frame typically made from aluminum or carbon-fiber with narrow wheels and tires and are made for speed, agility, and efficiency.
+We also sell gravel road bikes that have become increasingly more popular among cyclists.
+Road bikes have a lightweight frame typically made from aluminum or carbon-fiber with narrower wheels and tires and are made for speed, agility, and efficiency.
 They’re designed for fitness nuts, event riders, and competitive riders.

 Selecting Your Road Bike